elkhanib/ksp/README.md

 # KSP - Knowledge Sharing Platform!

 ---
-KSP is a knowledge sharing platform where [iO](https://www.iodigital.com/en/home) colleagues (hopefully including me) can keep their curiosity going.
-As a MVP, we included only TedTalks, but its designed with _package by future_ pattern, which makes easy to add a new features.
+KSP is a knowledge sharing platform where [iO](https://www.iodigital.com/en/home) colleagues (hopefully including me) can keep their curiosity going on.
+As MVP/pilot, I've included only TedTalks, but it's designed with _package by future_ pattern, which makes easy to add a new features.
 </br></br>

 ### Requirements
 ___
-If you're a developer you will need a JDK 11 version and docker installed on your machine.
+You will need a JDK 11 version and docker installed on your machine.
-If you're a business guy, or QA, or someone that only interested in BlackBox, you will need just docker installed machine to run application.
 </br></br>

 ### How to run it?